 Because of the clear weather the views from Cliff Top and Myrtle Point were fantastic.
 Fortunately the frost had not killed the young stems and leaves of R. smokianum as well.

 I left the summit via Bullhead Trail.
 Too bad that most parts of it were in the zone of the 2016 fire.
 So not many interesting plants were to be seen.
 At lower elevations shortly before reaching Cherokee Orchard I was surprised to encounter numerous azaleas beside the trail.
-They were still recovering from the fire and had no flowers but many runners.
-I guessed that this might be either R. calendulaceum or R. cumberlandense and took two samples for ploidy testing.
-How surprised was I when it turned out later that one of them was a diploid (R. cumberlandense) and the other one was a tetraploid (R. calendulaceum).
+They were still recovering from the fire and from regularly being cut down by the trail maintenance people and had many runners.
+A closer look showed, that there were both species, R. calendulaceum and R. cumberlandense, growing together.